tobac-project/tobac/CONTRIBUTING.md

 # Contributing to tobac

 __Welcome!
-We are very happy that you are interessted in our project and thanks for taking time to contribute! :)__
+We are very happy that you are interested in our project and thanks for taking time to contribute! :)__

 We are currently reorganizing our project.
 So, please check our modifications later.